HamnahJ99/lightkurve-exoplanet-ml-project/README.md

     * Set to 0 for negative examples (allowing for clear distinction in features of stars with exoplanets vs without exoplanets)
 * **Period**: Time between transits
     * Calculated using Periodogram
-* ***Next Step***: Compiling extracted features into structured Pandas Dataframe
+* Comply extracted features into structured pandas Dataframe
 ### 3. Machine Learning - *work in progress*
-* Developing classification approach to distinguish between stars with exoplanets vs stars without exoplanet using extracted features.
+* **Next Step**: Developing classification approach to distinguish between stars with exoplanets vs stars without exoplanet using extracted features.

 ## KEY RESULTS
 Detailed analysis with plots available in [main analysis notebook](project-code.ipynb) <br>